-In September, the Supreme Court heard a case that may cause further strain on the judiciary and additional backlog in civil cases.
+Recently, in September 2019, the Supreme Court heard a case that may cause further strain on the judiciary and additional backlog in civil cases.

-In R. v.
-K.G.K.
-[2019] S.C.C.A.
-No. 19 (SCC Court File No. 38532), the issue was whether judicial delay in rendering a decision should count toward the calculation of total delay.
+In K.G.K. v.
+Her Majesty the Queen (SCC Court File No. 38532), the issue was whether judicial delay in rendering a decision should count toward the calculation of total delay.

-Put another way, is the "end of trial," as referred to in Jordan, the point at which the case is left in the hands of the trier and out of the litigants' control (that is, the end of closing arguments in a non-jury trial or the conclusion of the judge's charge in a jury trial), or is it when a decision or verdict is rendered?
-Further, does the end of trial include the decision on sentencing?
+Put another way, is the "end of trial", as referred to in Jordan, the point at which the case is left in the hands of the trier and out of the litigants' control (that is, the end of closing arguments in a non-jury trial or the conclusion of the judge's charge in a jury trial), or is it when a decision or verdict is rendered?
+Further, does the "end of trial" include the decision on sentencing?